Begay v. United States: Background

 Larry Begay had multiple felony convictions for driving under the influence of alcohol (DUI) in New Mexico.
 He was found to be in possession of a firearm when he was arrested by the local police in a domestic incident.
+(Note: Begay had pointed a rifle at his sister and aunt and had pulled the trigger, but the weapon failed to discharge.
+The police were called and found Begay in possession of a .22 caliber rifle.)

 Under federal law it is illegal for a convicted felon to possess a firearm.
+(Note: The federal Gun Control Act, at 18 U.S.C. §922(g)(1), makes it a crime for a convicted felon to possess a firearm.)
 Begay pleaded guilty in federal court to unlawful possession of a firearm.
 The pre-sentencing report showed that Begay had been convicted twelve times of DUI.
 Under New Mexico law, each DUI conviction after the first three was considered a felony.
+(Note: Accordingly, Begay had at least nine felony convictions for DUI, and may have had more if any of his first three DUI convictions was felonious.)

-The U.S. District Court for the District of New Mexico concluded that DUI was a "violent felony" under the Armed Career Criminal Act, thereby triggering that Act's 15-year mandatory minimum sentence.
+The U.S. District Court for the District of New Mexico concluded that DUI was a "violent felony" under the Armed Career Criminal Act, (Note: 18 U. S. C. §924(e)(1)) thereby triggering that Act's 15-year mandatory minimum sentence.
 A divided United States Court of Appeals for the Tenth Circuit panel affirmed the decision to treat the DUIs as "violent felonies."